Fingerprinting

 Please bring the following items:

-• A picture identification (such as a driver’s license); and
+• A valid government issued picture identification (such as a driver’s license); and

 • The exact fee.
-Payment can be made by credit card (Visa or MasterCard), debit card, cash, or money order/cashier’s check made payable to SCOE for the exact amount.
-Personal checks are not accepted.
-The fee amount is available from the agency requesting your fingerprint clearance.
+Payment can be made by credit card (Visa, MasterCard, or Discover), debit card, or check made payable to SCOE for the exact amount.
+The agency requesting your fingerprint clearance can tell you the fee amount.

 What if I can’t keep my appointment?